Artex Removal Cost

 You should stop the work immediately and keep everyone out, avoid sweeping or using a domestic vacuum.
 Close the room off and speak to a competent contractor who can arrange sampling and safe disposal.
 If any of your soft furnishings were affected, ask about specialist cleaning or removal.

-How do I dispose of Artex or asbestos waste safely?
+How do I dispose of asbestos artex or hazardous waste safely?

 You need to properly bag asbestos and clearly label it.
 You should then use a licensed carrier or a council site that accepts asbestos waste.
 When you hire a contractor, disposal costs and paperwork should be included in their quote.